-As state of the node or the occurrence probability of the node e.g. failure is changing over time, a simplified DBN is established by extending the BN formalism within three time-slices from at time t=0, $t=t_1$ to at time $t=t_2$, as presented in Fig. 4(a).
-The time interval is the same between 0 and t_1 or t_1 and t_2 .
-As indicated in Fig. 4(a), the root nodes RC1, RC2, RC3 and RC4, and barrier nodes SB1 and SB2 are extended from 0^{th} to t_1 or from t_1 to t_2 with inter-slice arcs, respectively.
-There are no inter-slice arcs assigned for other nodes except for root nodes and barrier nodes because the inter relationship over time is not discussed in this paper.
-Each root nodes of DBN can take two states, YES and NO. The state YES denotes that a root cause occurs, while NO means that the root cause doesn't occur.
+As the state of the node or the probability of the node e.g. failure is changing over time, a simplified DBN is established by extending the BN formalism within three time-slices from at time t=0, $t=t_1$ to at time $t=t_2$ , as presented in Fig. 4 (a).
+The time interval is the same between 0 and $t_1$ or $t_1$ and $t_2$ .
+As indicated in Fig. 4 (a), the root nodes RC1, RC2, RC3 and RC4, and barrier nodes SB1 and SB2 are extended from $0^{th}$ to $t_1$ or from $t_1$ to $t_2$ with inter-slice arcs, respectively.
+It is noted that the inter relationship over time is not discussed in this paper, and so there are no inter-slice arcs assigned for other nodes except for root nodes and barrier nodes.
+Each root nodes of DBN can have two states, YES and NO. The state YES denotes that an event or a failure occurs, while NO means that it doesn't occur.
 IE/TE can take states True or False.
 The state True and False refers to the IE/TE occur and do not occur, respectively.
 Each barrier nodes of DBN also involve two states, namely, Success and Failure.
-The state Success and Failure refers whether or not the barrier is able to carry out its safety function or not.
+The state Success and Failure refers whether or not the barrier is able to carry out its safety function.